 “John Doan breathes new life into musty tunes with his pristine, intricate picking, which is laced with the delicacy of a snowflake … that evokes the nostalgic, mystical side of Christmas and leaves the shopping mall sentimentality behind.”

-The “Christmas Unplugged – Reclaiming the Holiday Spirit” Concert with John Doan is a much anticipated annual concert tour through North America celebrating it’s 27th year.
+The “Christmas Unplugged – Reclaiming the Holiday Spirit” Concert with John Doan is a much anticipated annual concert tour through North America celebrating it’s 28th year.
 The Emmy-Nominated show explores how the Victorians invented many Christmas traditions we remember and quite a few we have forgotten.
+Click Calendar for current concert and ticket information.

 The concert recaptures the feeling of a time before radio, TV, computer games, DVD, CD and MP3 players provided most of our musical home entertainment.
 Amateurism was very much alive back then, and people actually entertained themselves, especially at the holidays.

 During the concert, Doan plays over a dozen late nineteenth-century instruments such as the harp guitar, classical banjo, chartola, and ukelin, all original American instruments.
 These instruments were once popular in American parlors, on vaudeville stages, and in mandolin orchestras.
-John Doan’s powerful storytelling takes the audience on a tour through the history and evolution of social interaction through music.
+John Doan’s imaginative storytelling, paired with physical comedy, takes the audience on a tour through the history and evolution of social interaction through music that is both informative and entertaining.

 The multimedia concert is accompanied with a slide show of old catalogues and archival photographs, sharing the origins of many of our American carols and Christmas traditions.